Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

-If a sports team has two fundamental core competencies they should be events managment and selling tickets.
+If a sports team has two fundamental core competencies they should be events management and selling tickets.
 These two efforts are where most of the work takes place.
 Additionally, a smooth operation is critical to brand perception.
 It is a pillar of our product and should be treated as such.

 The overarching umbrella of operations in the club context is to get fans into, around, and out of our facility safely, quickly, and conveniently.
 There are design, system, and technology components that must be considered.
 There are also optimization considerations such as the cost and number of point-of-sale units for concessions and retail, labor optimization for security, food production, the number of seats in particular sections, the number of bathrooms, etc. The list is extensive.
 We'll apply some techniques from the overlapping academic fields of Operations Research, Industrial Engineering, and Operations Management to analyze and solve a couple of ubiquitous _operations_ problems.